lokehagberg/rhp/README.md

 ## Python implementation

-The goal is to coordinate $m$ units of production, so that their production levels utilize the minimal amount of resources required to meet material constraints over future planning period of $N$ periods.
+The goal is to coordinate $m$ units of production, so that their production levels utilize the minimal amount of resources required to meet material constraints over a future time horizon.
 This coordination process is revised at every time step.

 ### Variables